babelattke/tastyigniter-green/README.md

 Now you can choose a separate background for each social media icon.

 ### Contribution
 This is a paid theme for TastyIgniter with more features under development.
-Every 5 purchases the full amount of the theme will be donated to TastyIgniter project.
+Every 5 sales the full amount of the theme will be donated to TastyIgniter project.

 Price: TBD